What you are going to learn in this module:

 1. Know how to enhance your lessons to effectively integrate technology resources

 2. Know how to address the different learning styles of your students

-3. Know how to find online interactive learning activities
+3. Know how to find online interactive learning content and data collection tools

 4. Understand the basic principles of universal design, differentiated instruction and best practice teaching strategies